grafana/mimir/docs/sources/mimir/configure/about-ingester-circuit-breakers.md

 ---
 aliases:
   - ../configuring/configuring-ingester-circuit-breakers/
-description: Learn how to configure ingester circuit breakers.
+description: Learn about ingester circuit breakers.
-menuTitle: Configure ingester circuit breakers
+menuTitle: Ingester circuit breakers
-title: Configure Grafana Mimir ingester circuit breakers
+title: About Grafana Mimir ingester circuit breakers
 ---

-# Configure Grafana Mimir ingester circuit breakers
+# About Grafana Mimir ingester circuit breakers

-## Background

-Use circuit breakers to prevent an application from repeatedly trying to run an operation that is likely to fail.
+You can use circuit breakers to prevent an application from repeatedly trying to run an operation that is likely to fail.
 A circuit breaker monitors the number of recent failures and then uses this information to decide whether to allow a new operation to proceed, or to simply return an exception immediately.
 In the case of a failing operation, a circuit breaker allows an application to proceed, without waiting for you to resolve the failure cause.
 Because the failing operation is immediately rejected, the application doesn't retry it.
 This reduces the application's CPU usage.